-(Prerequisites: ECON B221and prerequisite or co-requisite of BADM B210) Principles and concepts underlying marketing functions, including the conception, pricing, promotion and distribution of products and services and the role of marketing in society.
+(Prerequisites: ECON B221) Principles and concepts underlying marketing functions, including the conception, pricing, promotion and distribution of products and services and the role of marketing in society.

 MKTG B352 - INTRODUCTION TO MARKETING RESEARCH (3).

 (Prerequisites: MKTG B350 and STAT B201) Principles and concepts underlying marketing functions, including the conception, pricing, promotion and distribution of products and services and the role of marketing in society.